pingcap/tidb/docs/design/2022-09-19-distributed-ddl-reorg.md

 - Author(s): [zimulala](https://github.com/zimulala), [Defined2014](https://github.com/Defined2014)
 - Tracking Issue: https://github.com/pingcap/tidb/issues/41208

-# <a id="_37pie9l9cba0"></a>__Abstract__
+##Abstract

 This is distributed processing of design in the DDL reorg phase.
 The current design is based on the main logic that only the DDL owner can handle DDL jobs.
 However, for jobs in the reorg phase, it is expected that all TiDBs can claim subtasks in the reorg phase based on resource usage.

-## <a id="_w5dmo7bi2lre"></a>__Motivation or Background__
+##Motivation or Background

 At present, TiDB already supports parallel processing of DDL jobs on the owner.
 However, the resources of a single TiDB are limited.
-Even if it supports a parallel framework, the execution speed of DDL is relatively limited, and it will compete for resources that will affect the daily operations such as TiDB's TPS.
+Even if it supports a parallel framework, the execution speed of DDL is relatively limited, and it will compete for resources that affect the daily operations such as TiDB's TPS.

 DDL Jobs can be divided into the general job and the reorg job.
 It can also be considered that improving DDL operation performance can be divided into improving the performance of all DDL jobs (including the time consumption of each schema state change, checking all TiDB schema state update success, etc.), and improving the performance of the reorg stage.
 The current time-consuming and resource-consuming stage is obviously the reorg stage.

 At present, considering the problem of significantly improving DDL performance and improving TiDB resource utilization, and relatively stable design and development, we will DDL reorg stage for distributed processing.

-## <a id="_pgem3wcrecg"></a>__Current Implementation__
+##Current Implementation

 At present, the master branch reorg stage processing logic (that is, no lighting optimization is added), takes an  added index as an example.
 The simple steps that the owner needs to perform in the reorg stage of the added index operation:

-1. Split the entire table [startHandel: endHandle] into ranges by region.
+1. Split the entire table [startHandle: endHandle] into ranges by region.
 2. Each backfill worker scans the data in the corresponding range, then checks the data and writes it to the index.
 3. After all backfill workers complete step 2, check if there is still data to process:
     1. If there is continued step 2